Python

 Extract API

-The Extract API allows you to extract structured information from various sources using LLMs or VLMs.
-You can extract data from URLs, local files, or text content by simply defining the structure of the data you want to extract using a schema.
+The Extract API allows you to extract structured information from various sources using Large Language Models (LLMs) or Vision Language Models (VLMs).
+You can extract data from URLs, local files, or text content by defining the structure of the data you want to extract using a schema.

 Basic Usage